hyperspy/hyperspy/doc/user_guide/install.rst

 and installed  `pip <http://pypi.python.org/pypi/pip>`__.
 You may need to install pip for the following commands to run.

-To install all hyperspy functionalities, run:
+To install all of HyperSpy's functionalities, run:

   .. code-block:: bash